johnnhu/University_Grade_Database/README.md

 # UBC Grade Database Project Repository

+## Disclaimer

+This is a 4-month class project I have conducted at UBC, please do not share.

 ## Configuring your environment

 To start using this project, you need to get your computer configured so you can build and execute the code.